isabella232/docs-13/docs/developers/api/graphql-status-codes.md

 # Responses and Errors
-When writing a query, a traditional POST and GET request is generated.
-But apart from the communication with the server, that's where the similarities end.
+When writing a query, a traditional POST or GET request can be used, but in GraphCMS we only use POST.
+Apart from the communication with the server, that's where the similarities with REST end.

 ## Success